11 Sampling and Analytical Methods

 - Samples must be extracted within 14 days of collection.

-USEPA 537.1 and 533 contain specific requirements for drinking water sample preservation, shipping, storage, and holding times (Shoemaker and Tettenhorst 2018; USEPA 2019f).
+USEPA 537.1 and 533 contain specific requirements for drinking water sample preservation, shipping, storage, and holding times (Shoemaker and Tettenhorst 2020; USEPA 2019).
 Currently, there is no USEPA guidance or requirement for other sample media.
 The USEPA has indicated that draft guidance covering nonpotable water sampling methods will be published in the near future.
-Until additional information is available, the thermal preservation, shipping, storage, and holding times contained in USEPA 537.1 and.
-533 should be used for all other sample media except biota.
+Until additional information is available, the thermal preservation, shipping, storage, and holding times contained in USEPA 537.1 or 533 should be used for all other sample media except biota.
 Biota samples (for example, vegetation, fish) should be frozen to limit microbial growth until sample preparation is performed at the laboratory.
 Microbial growth may result in PFAAs values biased high due to biodegradation of precursor compounds; however, these effects have not been well studied.
 Note that the chemical preservation required by USEPA Method 537.1, TRIS (Trizma), and USEPA Method 533, ammonium acetate, is added for buffering and free chlorine removal and is applicable to drinking water samples only.

 Sampling equipment should be thoroughly decontaminated before mobilization to each investigation area and between sample locations at each investigation area or as required in the site-specific QAPP.
 Field sampling equipment, including oil/water interface meters, water level indicators, nondisposable bailers, and other nondedicated equipment used at each sample location requires cleaning between uses.
 The SDSs of detergents or soaps used in decontamination procedures should be reviewed to ensure fluorosurfactants are not listed as ingredients.
 Use laboratory-verified PFAS-free water for the final rinse during decontamination of sampling equipment.
 Decontaminate larger equipment (for example, drill rigs and large downhole drilling and sampling equipment) with potable water using a high-pressure washer or steam.
 To the extent practical, rinse parts of equipment coming in direct contact with samples with PFAS-free water.
 Heavy equipment is best cleaned within a decontamination facility or other means of containment (for example, a bermed, lined pad and sump, or a portable, self-contained decontamination booth).
 Potable water sources should be analyzed in advance for PFAS, as well as during the sampling event.
 Wherever possible, rinse equipment with PFAS-free water immediately before use.